gluster/glusterdocs/Administrator Guide/Performance Tuning.md

     # gluster volume set <volname> cache-samba-metadata on
     ```

- 4. By default, some xattrs are cached by gluster like: camability xattrs, ima xattrs
+ 4. By default, some xattrs are cached by gluster like: capability xattrs, ima xattrs
     ACLs, etc. If there are any other xattrs that are used by the application using
     the Gluster storage, execute the following command to add these xattrs to the metadata
     cache list: